esheldon/wq/README.md

  * high - high priority
  * block - block other jobs until this one can run.
 * job_name - A name to display in job listings.
 Usually the command, or an abbreviated form of the command, is shown.
 * hostfile - An optional file in which to save allocated node names.
 Useful for MPI jobs using mpirun.
+If hostfile equals to 'auto' a name will be generated automatically and put in place of %hostfile% in command line
+* threads - An optional argument that controls hosts listed in hostfile for running hybrid jobs.
+See example below.

 Here is a full, commented example